otacon239/PS_HelloWorld/tutorial/tutorial.md

 It will look a bit odd this early on to put these on separate lines, but as these values become more complex, it will be very useful having them split up like this.

 If you run the code at this point, you should have almost the same result as before, except that the text is a bit more condensed since the `UG_PutString()` command adds an extra pixel of space in between each letter, which isn't necessary with this font.
 So it now fits on one line.

-The first thing we'll do is center the text.
+Before we compile again, though, let's center the text.
 This is where the math comes in.
 See the below picture:

 ![Centering text](images/ti1.png)

 We're trying to get the value of `X` here.
 We figure out the width of the text by taking the length of the string and multiplying it by the number of characters in the string with `CW*strlen(hello)`.

 Next, we need to figure out to total of the blank space left over by subtracting that from `SW` so we get `SW-CW*strlen(hello)`.
-Then we just need to get half of that value: `(SW-CW*strlen(hello))/2`.
-Now we just add that offset to each character.
+Then we just need to get half of that value: `(SW-CW*strlen(hello))/2`, and add that offset to each character.

 Your `UG_PutChar` function should look like this now:
 ```C